Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the object of the transaction:

-- in case of an asset deal, this is somewhat more complex as parties must define in detail which assets and liabilities are transferred and the ones that should be excluded from the scope of the transaction;
+- in case of an asset deal, this is somewhat more complex as parties must define in detail which assets and liabilities are transferred and, preferably, list the assets and liabilities that should be excluded from the scope of the transaction;

 - the purchase price, including mechanisms to calculate the purchase price, deferred payments or earn-outs and escrow provisions;